Yash-231-hue/testing_report_and_tools/same-site-csrf-report/README.md

 This repository contains a vulnerability assessment I completed as part of a security testing lab.
 It documents a SameSite cookie bypass that allows a CSRF attack on a "change email" endpoint.

 ## 📚 Project Context
-- Author: [Your Name]
+- Author: Yash Gujarathi
-- Course/Internship: [Course Name or Program]
+- Course/Internship: NA
 - Date: August 2025
 - Environment: Internal test lab / simulated web app (no real-world systems affected)